-To install the SDP, you must have Root (super-user or administrator) access to the server machine.
+To install the SDP, you must have Administrator access to the Windows server machine(s) as you will be installing services.

 Clean Installation

 In this section we describe the server and SDP installation process on Windows.
 The process consists of: